Contact us: |

 6. What if I can't afford health insurance?

 If the government determines you are low income according to the new healthcare reform law, then you may be eligible for partial subsidies.
 Low income is defined as an individual making less than $44,000 a year or a famiy of 4 that makes less than $92,000 per year.
-The lower your income is, the larger your subsidy will be.

 If you make under $11,000 per year, then you are eligible for Medi-Cal which is the California version of Medicaid.